Your face looks weird in a non-mirrored selfie because the brain isn’t used to seeing this version of your face!

 This was corroborated by a 1977 paper that found that individuals preferred the mirror image of their face over their “normal” non-reversed mirror face, which usually appears in photographs.
 Family and friends of the subject preferred the non-reversed version, as that’s what they were used to seeing.

 Our brain is simply not used to seeing this version, even though it acknowledges that this is “me”.
 The result is a like looking at a strange alternate universe image of ourselves—one in which we aren’t very good-looking!
 Participants in an experiment studying face perception between inverted and non-inverted images were also similarly shocked.
 They called their non-reversed faces “crooked” and “asymmetrical”.

 This phenomenon also raises an interesting question—does the brain detect faces differently from other visual cues?

-The answer to both of these questions is yes.
+The answer is yes.
 Through neuroimaging technologies like fMRIs, neuroscientists have found several regions in the brain that light up when we’re shown faces, as opposed to other visual cues.
 Regions in the temporal and occipital lobe showed particularly high activity, along with parts of the limbic system that attached emotions to familiar faces.

-One particular region that has generated a great deal of interest is the fusiform face area.
-The fusiform face area is in the fusiform gyrus, which is a small cluster of neurons located in the temporal lobe.
+One particular region that has generated a great deal of interest is the fusiform face area which is located in the temporal lobe.
 It seems to process faces, both of others and ourselves.

 In fact, our brains are so sensitive to the perception of ourselves that it has separate neural pathways that recall how we looked in the past, as opposed to how we look now, as well as how we perceive ourself both in the mirror and in photographs.

 A Final Word